 - recruiting, training and co-ordinating the work of any local volunteers and lay preachers; and organisation of missionary activities.

-Sponsored Worker (Tier 2 Minister of Religion) Visa Entitlements
+Tier 2 - Minister of Religion Visa Entitlements

-The Sponsored Worker (Tier 2 Minister of Religion) visa is issued for an initial maximum period of three (3) years or the time given in the certificate of sponsorship whichever is shorter.
+The Tier 2 - Minister of Religion visa is issued for an initial maximum period of three (3) years or the time given in the certificate of sponsorship whichever is shorter.

-Upon successfully holding a Sponsored Worker (Tier 2 Minister of Religion) for a total of five (5) years, individuals may be entitled to apply for Indefinite Leave to Remain (ILR).
+Upon successfully holding a Tier 2 - Minister of Religion visa for a total of five (5) years, individuals may be entitled to apply for Indefinite Leave to Remain (ILR).
 ILR entitles individuals to permanent residency in as well as visa-free travel to and from the UK.
 ILR holders may also be able to sponsor their non-British relatives into the UK and may also ultimately be eligible to apply for British citizenship.
 Eligible dependants may also qualify to be included and upon obtaining the visa, may be entitled to work or study without any restrictions.

 - Other Work Visas

-The Tier 1 (General) visa gives highly skilled workers the opportunity to come to the UK without a job offer to live and work temporarily.
-This route is currently closed to new applicants and only those who are already in the UK and want to extend their visas may apply.
+The Tier 1 - General Extension Visa gives highly skilled workers the opportunity to come to the UK without a job offer to live and work.
+This route is open to applicants who are already in the UK and want to extend their visas.

-The Tier 2 (Intra-Company Transfer) visa allows those with an offer of transfer or secondment to live and work in the UK as a sponsored worker.
+The Tier 2 - Intra-Company Transfer visa allows those with an offer of transfer to live and work in the UK as a sponsored worker.

 The Tier 5 visa category includes a range of temporary work visas which allow specific types of workers to undertake short term and temporary work in the UK.

-The Youth Mobility Scheme allows 18 - 30 year olds from participating countries an opportunity to holiday and work in the UK for up to two (2) years.
+The Tier 5 - Youth Mobility Scheme Visa allows 18 - 30 year olds from participating countries an opportunity to holiday and work in the UK for up to two (2) years.